Gourav135/Box8.in/README.md

 # Box8 Clone

-<p> Box8 is a Online food ordering website where you can order different items of food through online.You can filter the food items by category, by food Name etc..You can add the food items in cart-page and wishlist then order the food items by checking out.<p/>
+<p> Box8 is an Online food ordering website where you can order different categories of food through online.You can filter the food items by category.
+You can add the food items in your cart and wishlist then order the food items by checking out.<p/>

 ---
 # Welcome :wave: